joeljacobson/vagrant-ansible-cassandra/README.md

 In the project directory enter: ```vagrant up```

-Your cluster will be ready shortly depending on your internet connection.
+Your cluster will be ready shortly.
 The initial boot takes some time as Ansible has to download, install and configure DSE across each VM.
 Subsequent reboots are fast.

-DSE and Opscenter will be automatically configured and started once installed.
+DSE Cassandra and OpsCenter will be automatically configured and started once installed.
 They will also be automatically started each time the VMs are booted.

 Nodes will be running on: ```192.168.56.10```, ```192.168.56.20```, ```192.168.56.30```

-Opscenter will be running on: ```192.168.56.40:8888```
+OpsCenter will be running on node3: ```192.168.56.30:8888```

 Install the datastax-agents by entering ```vagrant``` for both the username and password.